fedbiomed/fedbiomed/docs/tutorials/installation/1-setting-up-environment.md

 * one or more `nodes`, each one provides datasets for experiments and locally trains the models on these datasets
 * the `researcher` which defines and orchestrates a federated learning experiment.
 The experiment looks for nodes providing expected datasets, selects nodes, sends nodes a model and initial parameters, requests nodes to locally train the model on datasets, collects local training output, federates the output to update aggregated parameters.

-In this tutorial you learn how to launch Fed-BioMed components using the `fedbiomed_run` script.
+In this tutorial you learn how to launch Fed-BioMed components using the `fedbiomed` command.

 ## Launching Fed-BioMed components